Q. Are you affiliated with any political, religious, economic, or philosophical group or ideology?

 Q. How much are the Home Owner Association (HOA) dues and what do they include?

-HOA dues include heat, water, garbage, curbside recycling, snow removal from our private road and parking areas, other common space expenditures (Common House, Workshop, and grounds), and a future replacement cost account.
+HOA dues include heat, water, garbage, curbside recycling, and, other common space expenditures (Common House, Workshop, and grounds), and a future replacement cost account.
 Homeowners pay for their own electricity, internet, and cable.
-Depending on the size of the home, HOA fees fall between $300 – $396 per household per month.
+Starting in January 2025, HOA fees are anticipated to be between $530 and $550 per household per month.

 Q. How do 35 households make decisions?

 Decisions that affect the whole community are made by consensus.
 Consensus is not necessarily unanimity; it’s one that everyone can live with.
 In the consensus decision-making process, all voices are heard and valued, which often results in more information being considered.
-This helps prevent the poor decisions for which conventional Homeowner Association Boards are notorious.
-Modifications are sometimes suggested by those who are not satisfied with the original proposal.
-These collaborative solutions can have an elegance and creativity that is only possible through collective wisdom.
-The participatory process also creates more buy-in to the final decision.
-Controlling people tend not join cohousing because they’re not comfortable with the concept of “power-with” instead of “power-over.”
+The collaborative process also creates more buy-in to the final decision.

 Q. Do you have garages?